Nathaniel392/HammerOfTheScotsBayesian/README.md

 CURRENTLY EDWARD CAN WINTER 2 YEARS IN A ROW
 NORSE MOVEMENT DOES NOT WORK
 ENGLAND MOVEMENT TO AND FROM WON'T WORK

+account for difference in english border make sure it outputs 'computer passes' each time it passes Ross is invalid